 So why is this a problem?

 It may be that you don’t mind Google having such information about you.
 After all, Google products are free and easy to use because Google is able to generate revenue through advertising.
-However, your data is a valuable commodity and you have the right to protect it, particularly if you don’t trust how it is being used or to whom it’s being sent.
+However, your data is a valuable commodity, and you have the right to protect it, particularly if you don’t trust how it is being used or to whom it’s being sent.

 You can continue to use Google as normal without having your information shared or stolen.
-All you need to do is find out what Google knows about you, how to change your privacy setting and how to have information deleted.
+All you need to do is find out what Google knows about you, how to change your privacy settings, and how to have information deleted.

 Where can I see what Google knows about me?